 We also ask that you bring your pet's own water and food bowls.
 An old towel to place under the bowls will avoid spillages of food and water on the bedroom carpet.

-We request that you leave outdoor shoes downstairs or outside your bedroom.
+We request that you leave outdoor shoes downstairs.

 We politely request that you replace (or pay for) any accidental breakages or damage.

 We want you to enjoy your stay, and this is our home too.
 Please ask if you need anything in particular, or you have any questions.

 We request that you do not eat in your bedroom - thanks.
 Dried foods are ok.
 We have had stains left on the carpet and furniture from fresh berry fruits and dark liquids, some of which have been difficult to remove.
 We hope that you understand.
 We are trying to keep rules to a minimum; some have been added due to recent incidents.

 Cancel up to 5 days before your trip and get a full refund, including service fees.